jasonmccallister/ip/README.md

-# IP
+# ip

-IP is a Go microservice that uses a pattern to deploy the same logic across multiple clouds.
-The purpose of this project is to demonstrate best practices on organizing code.
+ip is a Go microservice that uses a pattern to deploy the same business logic across multiple cloud providers.
+The purpose of this project is to demonstrate best practices on organizing code, especially when moving between providers.

 This service provides an API endpoint to return the users IP address.